zvan92/StealthSoldier/README.md

 <br>
 <br>
 Extract "SDL2-devel-2.0.8-VC.zip" wherever you want, but it's ideal to have it placed somewhere easy to locate, like the root folder of your drive (i.e. C:/).
 When extracted, it will create a folder called "SDL2-2.0.8".<br>
-The other 3 .zip files will each have a root folder (SDL2_mixer-2.0.2, SDL2_ttf-2.02, SDL2_image-2.0.3) that contains a 'lib' folder, an 'include' folder, and some other files.
-Extract the contents of these root folders to the "SDL2-2.0.8" folder that you created earlier, overwriting all existing files when it asks you to.
-If done properly, the "SDL-2.0.8" folder will still only contain one 'lib' folder and one 'include' folder.
+The other 3 .zip files will each have a root folder (SDL2_mixer-2.0.2, SDL2_ttf-2.02, SDL2_image-2.0.3) that contains a 'lib' folder and an 'include' folder.
+Extract the .zip files to wherever and then copy and paste each of their 'lib' and 'include' folders into the "SDL2-2.0.8" folder we created earlier, overwriting existing files when it asks you to.<br>
+If done properly, the "SDL-2.0.8" folder will contain one 'lib' folder and one 'include' folder with our extra SDL2 development files added in.
 With that, you can continue on to set up SDL with your Visual Studio and build the game!
 <br>
 <h3>Step 1:</h3>
 <br>